alexanderson1993/ralexanderson.com/content/posts/2019-08-29--tab-chats/index.md

 category: "Thorium"
 cover: hero.jpg
 date: 2019-08-29
+subtext: "This is a post in a series about Thorium stories, tricks, and techniques.
+Learn more at https://thoriumsim.com"
 ---

 ![Hero](hero.jpg)

-_This is a post in a series about Thorium stories, tricks, and techniques.
-Learn more at [https://thoriumsim.com](https://thoriumsim.com)_

 Thorium is designed to work in a regular web browser.
 It does have a dedicated Electron client which you can use to lock down a computer station, automatically connect to running servers, and provide more controls for the flight director, but those are just progressive enhancements.
 If Thorium doesn't work in a standard version of Chrome, I've done my job wrong.